codex-storage/codex-spec/specs/marketplace.md

  - `ask` - Specification of [Request parameters](#Creating-storage-requests).
  - `expiry` - Unix timestamp that specifies when the Request will be cancelled if all slots are not filled by then.

-It is then up to the Storage Provider node to decide based on the emitted parameters if it wants to participate in the Request and try to fill its slot(s).
-This decision SHOULD be done based on parameters specified by the node operator.
+It is then up to the Storage Provider node to decide based on the emitted parameters and node's operator configuration if it wants to participate in the Request and try to fill its slot(s).
 If the node decides to ignore this Request, no action is necessary.
 If the node wants to try to fill a slot, then it MUST follow the remaining steps.